-FTI Consulting, Inc. has been retained by the Compensation Committee as its independent, third-party executive Compensation Consultant.
+FTI Consulting, Inc. has been retained by the Compensation Committee as its independent, third-party executive compensation consultant (the "Compensation Consultant").
 The Compensation Consultant was engaged by and reports directly to the Compensation Committee.
 Upon the request of the Compensation Committee, a representative of the Compensation Consultant attends meetings of the Compensation Committee and communicates with the chairman of the Compensation Committee between meetings; however, the Compensation Committee makes all decisions regarding the compensation of our executive officers.